HIV Envelope gp120 Alters T Cell Receptor Mobilization in the Immunological Synapse of Uninfected CD4 T Cells and Augments T Cell Activation.

-Deng J., Mitsuki YY., Shen G., Ray J., Cicala C., Arthos J., Dustin ML., Hioe CE.
+Deng J., Mitsuki Y-Y., Shen G., Ray JC., Cicala C., Arthos J., Dustin ML., Hioe CE.

-HIV is transmitted most efficiently from cell to cell and productive infection occurs mainly in activated CD4 T cells.
+HIV is transmitted most efficiently from cell to cell, and productive infection occurs mainly in activated CD4 T cells.
 It is postulated that HIV exploits immunological synapses formed between CD4 T cells and antigen-presenting cells to facilitate the targeting and infection of activated CD4 T cells.
 This study sought to evaluate how the presence of the HIV envelope (Env) in the CD4 T cell immunological synapse affects synapse formation and intracellular signaling to impact the downstream T cell activation events.
-CD4 T cells were applied onto supported lipid bilayers (SLBs) that were reconstituted with HIV Env gp120, anti-TCR antibody OKT3 and ICAM-1 to represent the surface of HIV Env-bearing antigen-presenting cells.
+CD4 T cells were applied to supported lipid bilayers that were reconstituted with HIV Env gp120, anti-T cell receptor (anti-TCR) monoclonal antibody, and ICAM-1 to represent the surface of HIV Env-bearing antigen-presenting cells.
 The results showed that the HIV Env did not disrupt immunological synapse formation.
-Instead, the HIV Env accumulated with TCR at the center of the synapse, altered the kinetics of TCR recruitment to the synapse, and affected the synapse morphology over time.
-The HIV Env also prolonged Lck phosphorylation at the synapse and enhanced TCR-induced CD69 upregulation, IL-2 secretion, and proliferation to promote virus infection.
-These results suggest that HIV uses the immunological synapse as a conduit not only for selective virus transmission to activated CD4 T cells, but also for boosting the T cell activation state, thereby increasing its likelihood for undergoing productive replication in the targeted CD4 T cells.There are about two million new HIV infections every year.
-A better understanding on how HIV is transmitted to the susceptible cells is critical to devise effective strategies to prevent HIV infection.
+Instead, the HIV Env accumulated with TCR at the center of the synapse, altered the kinetics of TCR recruitment to the synapse and affected synapse morphology over time.
+The HIV Env also prolonged Lck phosphorylation at the synapse and enhanced TCR-induced CD69 upregulation, interleukin-2 secretion, and proliferation to promote virus infection.
+These results suggest that HIV uses the immunological synapse as a conduit not only for selective virus transmission to activated CD4 T cells but also for boosting the T cell activation state, thereby increasing its likelihood of undergoing productive replication in targeted CD4 T cells.
+IMPORTANCE: There are about two million new HIV infections every year.
+A better understanding of how HIV is transmitted to susceptible cells is critical to devise effective strategies to prevent HIV infection.
 Activated CD4 T cells are preferentially infected by HIV, although how this is accomplished is not fully understood.
-This study examined whether HIV co-opts the normal T-cell activation process through the so-called immunological synapse.
-We found that the HIV envelope is recruited to the center of the immunological synapse together with the T-cell receptor and enhances the T cell receptor-induced activation of the CD4 T cells.
-The heightened cellular activation promotes the capacity of the CD4 T cells to support productive HIV replication.
-This study provides evidence for the exploitation of the normal immunological synapse and T-cell activation process by HIV to boost the activation state of the targeted CD4 T cells and promote infection of these cells.
+This study examined whether HIV co-opts the normal T cell activation process through the so-called immunological synapse.
+We found that the HIV envelope is recruited to the center of the immunological synapse together with the T cell receptor and enhances the T cell receptor-induced activation of CD4 T cells.
+Heightened cellular activation promotes the capacity of CD4 T cells to support productive HIV replication.
+This study provides evidence of the exploitation of the normal immunological synapse and T cell activation process by HIV to boost the activation state of targeted CD4 T cells and promote the infection of these cells.